Import Intel into Intel Exchange

 Import Cyware CSV Format

-Intel Exchange provides a custom CSV file format to map the file data with the components that Intel Exchange supports.
-You can manually enter the intel gathered from various sources and create a custom CSV file or you can also modify the CSV file to map with Intel Exchange CSV format.
+Intel Exchange provides a custom CSV file format to map the file data with the components that Intel Exchange support.
+You can manually enter the intel gathered from various sources and create a custom CSV file, or you can also modify the CSV file to map with Intel Exchange CSV format.
 Moreover, you can import this file into the platform and create intel.
 The Cyware CSV template includes the following column headers:

 Malware | Attack Pattern | Course of Action | Campaign |